Joe Rogan & Siddharth Kara discuss the insane contains that the people in the Congo face while mining Cobalt.

 Your future iPod or laptop will soon bear the words “Conflict Free,” thanks to the Wall Street Reform and Consumer Protection Act, signed by President Obama last week...

-- Popular Related Tags: conflict minerals, news, intel, humanitarian design, green gadgets, social responsibility, electronics recycling, job discrimination, los angeles, global development
+- Popular Related Tags: conflict minerals, news, intel, humanitarian design, green gadgets, social responsibility, global development, democratic republic of congo, electronics recycling, job discrimination

 - Search for "conflict minerals" on our Eco Web Search